jakobzhao/geog371/lectures/lec15/readme.md

 This lecture introduces the layout design of web based geovisualization.
 In this lecture, we start to list the two design principles - one for designing web site, and the other for designing map.
 In the second section of this lecture, we will use the library storymap.js to talk about how to design.

 ## 1. Overview
 The framework we are going to focus on today is called **Bootstrap**.
 Bootstrap is a website framework built with HTML, CSS, and Javascript.
 A framework means that many page elements, common functions, and foundational components are already created for you to use and customize.
 You can use the pieces of the framework and customize the pieces and components for your own page, and even create your own.
 The components can be customized using HTML, CSS, and Javascript.
 Bootstrap was developed by Twitter, and is one of the most common frameworks for websites on the web today.
-More reading on Bootstrap, including lots of examples, can be found on the [Bootstrap homepage](http://getbootstrap.com/).
+More reading on Bootstrap, including lots of examples, can be found on the [**Bootstrap homepage**](http://getbootstrap.com/).

 Here are some principal features of Bootstrap:

 - Bootstrap is a free front-end framework for faster and easier web development
 - Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins
-- Bootstrap also gives you the ability to easily create __responsive (web) designs__.
+- Bootstrap also gives you the ability to easily create **responsive (web) designs**.

 >  **What is Responsive (Web) Design?** It is about creating web sites which automatically adjust themselves to look good on all devices, from small phones to large desktops.